dgbowl/dgpost/docs/source/installation.rst

 Use the optional argument ``--pre`` to get the latest tagged development version.

-To install dgpost from source on Github (|gh|), you first need to clone the repository and then you can install the development version of the package using ``pip``:
+To install dgpost from source on Github, |gh|, you first need to clone the repository and then you can install the development version of the package using ``pip``:

 .. code:: bash